Wisdom Teeth Removal

 - Apply an ice pack or heating pad to your cheeks

-If you have more questions about wisdom teeth removal, please contact our office and we will be happy to discuss further.
+If you have more questions about wisdom teeth removal in Omaha, NE, please contact our office and we will be happy to discuss further.